You’ll love this Gluten Free Chocolate Cupcakes Recipe with Dulce de Leche Frosting even if you’re not gluten free.

 Adding Dulce de Leche: To jazz up the frosting, I added dulce de leche syrup.
 So tasty!

 You can find all sorts of recipes online to make your own dulce, but using store bought syrup makes this gluten free chocolate cupcake recipe even easier!

 Make sure to find a thick syrup, like a thick caramel sauce, and not a coffee syrup that will thin out your frosting.

 Also, double check your dulce de leche syrup label for gluten.
 Don’t ever assume!

 Baking up your easy gluten free chocolate cupcakes

 Part of the fun of making gluten free cupcakes is using pretty cupcake liners.
 Match them to your party theme when entertaining.

 Another option is colorful silicon baking cups, which are more eco-friendly since you can wash them out and reuse them.

 Double up the liners: Don’t like the dark brownie cupcakes showing through your cupcake liner?
-Bake them in a one cupcake liner or a plain white cupcake liner.
+Bake them in one cupcake liner or a plain white cupcake liner.